-Ahead of Bronco’s big day Jeep teases the V8-powered Wrangler Rubicon 392 concept
+Jeep unveils the Wrangler Rubicon 392 concept with a V8 engine

 The Jeep Wrangler is one of the most iconic off-roaders on sale today, and it was just teased with a new V8 engine!
 Enthusiastic Wrangler fans were asking for a V8 and the Wrangler Rubicon 392 concept is the perfect indication that their wishes may come true soon.
 This comes right after Ford unveiled the new Bronco, that without a doubt, had a few prospective Wrangler buyers look Ford’s way.
 And Jeep clearly wants their attention back.